bastienbosser/raspberry_project/README.md

     sudo chmod +x /etc/xinetd.d/haproxy-agent-check

-Restart the xinetd service
+Restart the xinetd service:

     sudo service xinetd restart

-Once you have done this on each of your machines, test the connectivity between your HAProxy server and your hosts via port 9707
+Once you have done this on each of your machines, test the connectivity between your HAProxy server and your hosts via port 9707:

     sudo telnet 10.10.50.198 9707